aws-samples/aws-secure-environment-accelerator/README.md

      - Select `DefaultEncryptionKey`,
      - Set the secret name to `accelerator/github-token`
      - Select `Disable rotation`
-   - Via AWS CLI:
-     - `aws secretsmanager create-secret --name accelerator/github-token --secret-string <token>`

 ## Accelerator Configuration

 1. You can use the [`config.example.json`](./config.example.json) file as base
    - Use the version from the branch you are deploying from as some parameters have changed over time
-   - This configuration file can be used with minor modification to successfully deploy the standard architecture
+   - This configuration file can be used, as-is, with only minor modification to successfully deploy the standard architecture
 2. At minimum, you MUST update the AWS account names and email addresses in the sample file:
    1. For existing accounts, they must match identically to the ones defined in your AWS Landing Zone;
    2. For new accounts, they must reflect the new account name/email you want created;
    3. All new AWS accounts require a unique email address which has never before been used to create an AWS account;
-   4. When updating the budget notification email addresses within the example, a single email address for all is sufficient.
+   4. When updating the budget notification email addresses within the example, a single email address for all is sufficient;
+   5. For a test deployment, the remainder of the values can be used as-is.
+3. To speed a new deployment, we strongly recommend removing all workload accounts from the configuration file.
+They can be added at any time in the future.
+   - The ALZ AVM takes 42 minutes per sub-account.

-### Key Things to Note:
+### Key Production Config File Requirements:

 - **For a production deployment, THIS REQUIRES EXTENSIVE PREPARATION AND PLANNING**
-  - Plan for OU structure, if not matching suggested structure
+  - Plan your OU structure (if it does not match the suggested structure)
   - 6 \* RFC1918 Class B address blocks (CIDR's) which do not conflict with on-premise networks (for Central, Dev, Test, Prod, Unclass, Endpoint VPC's) (Recommend class B's, half class B's possible)
   - 3 \* RFC6598 /23 address blocks (Government of Canada (GC) requirement only)
-    (MAD, perimeter underlay, perimeter overlay)(non-GC customers can use space from the endpoint CIDR range)
+    (MAD, perimeter underlay, perimeter overlay)(non-GC customers can use address space from the endpoint CIDR class B range)
   - 3 \* BGP ASN's (TGW, FW Cluster, VGW)
   - A Unique Windows domain name (`deptaws`/`dept.aws`, `deptcloud`/`dept.cloud`, etc.)
   - DNS Domain names and DNS server IP's for on-premise private DNS zones requiring cloud resolution
   - DNS Domain for a cloud hosted public zone `"public": ["dept.cloud-nuage.canada.ca"]`
   - DNS Domain for a cloud hosted private zone `"private": ["dept.cloud-nuage.gc.ca"]`
   - Wildcard DNS certificate for each of the 2 previous zones
-  - 2 Fortinet licenses
+  - 2 Fortinet Fortigate firewall licenses
-  - recomend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.
+  - we also recomend at least 20 unique email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account.
-- **A Test environment can use the remainder of the values as-is**
-- **At this time, DO NOT include any workload accounts (remove them), as it will slow down the deployment process**
-- **(The ALZ AVM takes 42 minutes per sub-account.
-You can add additional AWS workload accounts at a later time)**

-3. Create an S3 bucket in your master account with versioning enabled `your-bucket-name`
+4. Create an S3 bucket in your master account with versioning enabled `your-bucket-name`
    - you must supply this bucket name in the CFN parameters _and_ in the config file
    - the bucket name _must_ be the same in both spots
-4. Place your customized config file, named `config.json`, in your new bucket
+5. Place your customized config file, named `config.json`, in your new bucket
-5. Place the firewall configuration and license files in the folder and path defined in the config file
+6. Place the firewall configuration and license files in the folder and path defined in the config file
    - i.e. `firewall/firewall-example.txt`, `firewall/license1.lic` and `firewall/license2.lic`
    - Sample available here: `./reference-artifacts/Third-Party/firewall-example.txt`
    - If you don't have any license files, update the config file with an empty array []
-6. Place any defined certificate files in the folder and path defined in the config file
+7. Place any defined certificate files in the folder and path defined in the config file
    - i.e. `certs/example1-cert.key`, `certs/example1-cert.crt`
    - Sample available here: `./reference-artifacts/Certs-Sample/*`
    - Ideally you would generate real certificates using your existing certificate authority
    - Should you wish, instructions are provided to aid in generating your own self-signed certificates
-   - Use the examples to demonstrate Accelerator functionality
+   - Use the examples to demonstrate Accelerator TLS functionality only
-7. Detach **_ALL_** SCP's from all OU's and accounts before proceeding
+8. Detach **_ALL_** SCP's from all OU's and accounts before proceeding
    - Installation **will fail** if this step is skipped

 ### Deploy the Accelerator Installer Stack